 First of all, there is a huge gap in research targeting the LGBTQ+ community in general.
 Second, Equitas Health is well respected for its commitment to improving health for those at risk of or affected by HIV, for the lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) community, and for those seeking a welcoming healthcare home.
 There is the opportunity to explore and affect the state of health of the population we serve.
 The variety of Equitas Health Institute research activities pursued reflect the diversity of the Institute’s research priority areas and the clinical needs of the organization.

-We also believe that the intersectionality experienced by the queer community is also informed by social constructs outside of gender identity and sexual orientation.
+We believe that the intersectionality experienced by the queer community is also informed by social constructs outside of gender identity and sexual orientation.
 Equitas Health Institute will continue to support and conduct research that explores the totality of the person, including social, ethical, and systems research in social determinants in which “people are born, grow, live and age” (Kaiser Family Foundation).
 Research should be done with the LGBTQ+ community not merely in it, so the Institute is dedicated to engaging the communities we serve in research that affects them.

 Research Program Aims